2010 Lincoln MKX Expert Review:New Car Test Drive

 The navigation system also comes with new THX II Certified Audio, with 600 watts and 12 speakers, including two subwoofers, plus Radio Data Broadcasting System (RDBS) and high-tech processing capabilities that can shape the sound for the driver alone, both front seats, or all seats.

 The ten-way power-adjustable seats help the MKX comfortably accommodate drivers of all sizes, and a memory feature is standard for the driver's seat.
 The perforated leather seats are both heated and cooled, the latter good for a 1-2 notch reduction in air conditioning use.

 The glovebox is a decent size and will hold much more than the owner's manual, something many vehicles can't claim.
 And the center console is so big it has a divider to keep a laptop separate from other debris.
 If we have a nit to pick it would be the position of the fuse box, which impinges on left foot room and moves the parking brake pedal far from the door; occasionally when we engaged the parking brake we disengaged the fuse box cover.
 The coat hooks are large enough to handle thick plastic hangars, very useful when picking up the dry cleaning.

 Back-seat riders should be happy because their seats offer essentially the same dimensions as those in the front.
-The rear seats recline, have seat heaters, and offer reading lights and a glass roof with power shade.
+The rear seats recline, have optional seat heaters, and offer reading lights and a glass roof with power shade.
 A third back-seat rider will cut the comfort level slightly but not be slighted on safety; there is an adjustable center headrest and shoulder belt.

 The Lincoln MKX is about relaxation, comfort, and style.
 We found the MKX brings all the cornering grip and stability most drivers need while riding smoothly enough to keep from spilling coffee on the morning commute.